 It's worth noting that FileStage's approach to website annotation has some limitations.
 The process requires importing the website into FileStage first, then using a Chrome extension to add comments.
 This multi-step process may not be as easy to use as some dedicated website annotation tools.

 When it comes to integrations, FileStage offers fewer options compared to some other tools, particularly with common project management platforms.
 Its connections seem more geared towards design and creative workflows.
+For example, you can upload documents from Google Drive, Dropbox, or Microsoft OneDrive.

 Ultimately, FileStage's suitability depends on your specific needs.
 If you're looking exclusively for website feedback tools, there may be more specialized options to consider.
 But if you regularly work with multiple file types beyond just websites, FileStage's range of capabilities could make it a valuable tool for your team.